Chia-Network/chia-docs/docs/plotting/plotting-software.md

 The three families of plotters include:
 * BladeBit -- developed by Chia Network, Inc.
 * madMAx -- developed external to CNI
-* Chiapos -- the original plotter, developed by CNI
+* ChiaPoS -- the original plotter, developed by CNI

 This page provides details about the plotters that exist within each of these families.